-If you or your family are in immediate danger don’t be afraid to call the police on 999.
-Otherwise please contact Kent Police on the non-emergency telephone number 101 or visit your local police station to speak with an officer in confidence.
+If you or your family are in immediate danger, please call the Police on 999.
+Otherwise please contact the Police on the non-emergency telephone number 101 or visit your local police station to speak with an officer confidentially.

 Support for Female Victims of Domestic Abuse: